curtislow777/nerds/README.md

 ## Existing Features

-- Feature 1 - Navigation Bar - Allows users to direct them to different pages of the website by clicking on the buttons
+- Feature 1 - Navigation Bar - Allows users to direct them to different pages of the website by clicking on the buttons.

-- Feature 2 - Logo Button - Users can click on the logo to go back to the homepage of the website
+- Feature 2 - Logo Button - Users can click on the logo to go back to the homepage of the website.

-- Feature 3 - Sign up/Sign in page - Users can sign up for an account and log in with our restDB database
+- Feature 3 - Sign up/Sign in page - Users can sign up for an account and log in with our restDB database.

-- Feature 4 - Profile Comments - Users can comment on their profile (No database/api to store comments yet)
+- Feature 4 - Profile Comments - Users can comment on their profile (No database/api to store comments yet).

 - Feature 5 - Level Bar In Modules Page - Users can view which level they are in that certain module.